 Slice down the center of a branch that has just begun to wilt.
 Fusarium wilt is indicated by narrow brown streaks under the skin.

 Cut off a wilted stem of a plant you suspect having bacterial wilt and put it in a clear glass of warm water.
-If it’s infected, bacterial will stream out of the cut end into the water.
+If it’s infected, bacteria will stream out of the cut end into the water.

 Both of these wilts are soil-borne.
 There is no chemical that will eradicate them from the soil.
 The best cure is to plant non-hosts, like corn, beans or squash, in the spot for four years.